 Did you know that there are ten different types of hair textures?
-By knowing what kind of texture you have can help you to:
+By knowing what kind of texture you have, it can help you:

 Own your natural texture!
 It’s a part of what makes you, you!
 When it comes to natural hair, there are two categories and six subcategories.
 While many individuals may relate to more than one category, it’s important to take in all information so that you can learn how to best care for your hair type.
-Let’s look at each category along with their subcategories a little closer.
-You’re one read a way from understanding and loving your hair more!
+Let’s look a little closer at each category along with its subcategories.
+You’re one read away from understanding and loving your hair even more!

 This hair type is characterized by the shape of the letter s.
 The shape of the curl can be tight like a lowercase s or a little looser like an uppercase s but there is definitely a pattern.
 It can have a lot of body but can also lose it as the day goes on.
 If you live in a humid environment, this hair type can definitely get frizzy when exposed to humidity, so a humidity-blocker is a great choice to use on these curls.
 The goal for this hair type is to create springy and defined curls that last the whole day.

 Unlike 3a curls, 3b curls tend to keep their curls coiled no matter if you play with them.
 The downside is that they can be prone to frizz and dryness.
 It’s important to keep these curls moisturized and humidity-blocked.
 Use a leave-in conditioner, curl milk, detangler brush, and lightweight oil for best results!

 3c curls are definitely tighter curls than 3a and 3b.
 They also have a finer texture which means they can be prone to more damage like breakage and dryness.
 For 3c ladies, moisturizing creams and conditioners as well as oils are perfect for keeping your hair shining and defined.